 Barking dogs can cause distress and disturbance to neighbours.
 As a dog owner, you are responsible to ensure your dog does not create a nuisance by barking.
 It is in the interest of both you and your neighbour, and in the interest of the health and well-being of your dog, to stop it from barking excessively.

-The Protection of the Environment Operations (Noise Control) Regulation 2008 addresses common noisy activities that are undertaken in residential areas.
+The Protection of the Environment Operations (Noise Control) Regulation 2017 (the Regulation) addresses common noisy activities that are carried out in residential areas.
 The Regulation limits the time of day that noisy items, such as leaf blowers and stereos, are allowed to be heard in neighbouring residences.

 For noise restrictions and times, you can check the NSW Office of Environment and Heritage website.